Hiking Cocora Valley—The Ultimate Trip-Planning Guide

 Finca La Montaña

 Once we were back to the signs and stayed to the left, we came across another group of signs with an arrow pointing right to

 I picked up a bagged lunch from Brunch de Salento.
-For 14k COP (under $4.50 USD), we got a monstrous lunch that took two days to eat.
+For 14k COP (just under $3 USD), we got a monstrous lunch that took two days to eat.

 It included a huge sandwich, banana, small water, homemade granola, crackers with peanut butter, cheese, and a chocolate peanut butter brownie.
 I would have been enough to share.

 After a lunch break, we continued on the path that was wide and partially paved.
 From this road, there are many Miradors, or lookout points, to see the iconic wax palms.
 It’s worth stopping at some of these to see stunning panoramic views.

 We ran into the second area where they were collecting a fee during this part of the hike.
 The man who approached didn’t appear to be any kind of official and said the fee was 10k COP.
 We knew the fee here was 3k COP and laughed and paid the right fee.

 He said he was joking, but do yourself a favor and be familiar with the expected fees, so you don’t pay the “tourist tax.”
 Then we reached Bosque de las Palmas (meaning forest of the palms), with a big open space with views of the wax palms.